YeonwooSung/FastAPI_Templates/FastApi-SqlAlchemy/README.md

 ```

-Now we make Serializers for the User model in `routers/user/serializers.py`
+Now we make Serializers for the User model in `routers/user/serializers.py`.

-this serializer will help us to convert the data from the database to the python object and vice versa.
+This serializer will help us to convert the data from the database to the python object and vice versa:

 ```python
 from dataclasses import Field